Debt and return pursuit: CIS: overview

 How the return can be submitted

-There are three ways contractors can make their monthly returns:
+Contractors can make their monthly returns:

-- via the Internet:
+- via the internet at www.hmrc.gov.uk/new-cis

 - electronically, using either Electronic Data Interchange (EDI) or other third party software.